 - the active downlink BWP is initial BWP[3].

+The UE supporting [NCSG] feature can perform intra-frequency SSB based measurements within NCSG if

+- the UE indicates [‘no-gap-with-interruption’] via [TBD] for intra-frequency measurement, and the SMTC for the intra-frequency measurement is overlapped with the configured NCSG occasion, or

+- the UE indicates [‘no-gap’] via intraFreq-needForGap for intra-frequency measurement, and the SMTC for the intra-frequency measurement is [fully] overlapped with the configured NCSG occasion.

+Otherwise, the UE can only perform intra-frequency SSB based measurement within MG.

 For intra-frequency SSB based measurements without measurement gaps, UE may cause scheduling restriction as specified in clause 9.2.5.3.

 SSB based measurements are configured along with one or two measurement timing configuration(s) (SMTC(s)) which provides periodicity, duration and offset information on a window of up to 5ms where the measurements are to be performed.
 For intra-frequency connected mode measurements, up to two measurement window periodicities may be configured.
 A single measurement window offset and measurement duration are configured per intra-frequency measurement object.